Maximum residue levels for spirodiclofen

 Spirodiclofen is no longer authorised in the EU because the manufacturer has not submitted a new application for approval.
 Therefore all MRLs should be set at the LOD.

-However, some products for which CXLs and import tolerances are set have been reviewed by EFSA (2021), who concluded that they present no health risks for the consumer.
+However, some products for which Codex MRLs (CXLs) and import tolerances are set have been reviewed by EFSA (2021), which concluded that they present no health risks for the consumer.

 Timeline